UoYCS-plasma/GP2/gettingstarted.md

 ## Prerequisites

 To run the compiler, you need the [Judy](http://judy.sourceforge.net/index.html) C library, which can be installed via your distribution's package manager.
+Alternatively, if you install the compiler via Make, you can get the [Judy.h file](https://github.com/UoYCS-plasma/GP2/blob/master/Compiler/Judy/Judy.h) from the GP 2 Github and copy it to the ``gp2-1.0`` folder during the installation.

 ## Installation via Docker
 This installation method requires Docker.
 The program can be found in your software repository or on the [Docker website](https://docs.docker.com/install/).
 For institutions, [Rootless Docker](https://medium.com/@tonistiigi/experimenting-with-rootless-docker-416c9ad8c0d6) may be the preferred choice since it does not allow users to execute programs as a root user.